 Before we even took our scooters out on the road, Smatt’s Cycle Livery had a test driving area that we practiced in for thirty minutes.
 They never rushed us to get comfortable with our scooters which was very reassuring.
 In fact, they do not allow guests to rent the scooters unless they see that the gust’s can safely drive them.
 Overall, we could not say a single bad thing about renting scooters in Bermuda with Smatt’s Cycle Livery.
 They are truly the best.

 Finding the Best Beaches in Bermuda

-One of the main reasons why Bermuda is one of the best islands in the Caribbean and Atlantic Ocean is because of its soft, pink sand beaches and stunning turquoise waters.
+Bermuda is one of the best tropical vacation destinations because of its soft, pink sand beaches and stunning turquoise waters.
 We have never seen such beautiful colors in the ocean before.
 We were completely mesmerized by the bright and different 50 shades of blue (see what we did there).
 The pink sand at each beach we visited were all the softest sands we have ever touched.
 Most beaches we have visited are always scorching hot, but the pink sand in Bermuda is soft and warm.
 We could not believe how beautiful and perfect the pink sand beaches are in Bermuda.

 Horseshoe Bay Beach

 When people talk about the best beaches in Bermuda, they typically all say Horseshoe Bay Beach.
 Though Horseshoe Bay Beach is wonderful, it is severely over crowded.
 Especially during the summer when it is their peak season and several cruise ships are ported.
 This is what Horseshoe Bay Beach looks like on a slow weekday at the end of September.

 Regardless if it is overcrowded, it is still stunning and one of the best beaches in Bermuda.
 So if you want to experience Horseshoe Bay Beach, we recommend going early in the morning or late in the afternoon.